karol-preiskorn/karol-preiskorn/README.md

-### Hi there 👋 I've been programming Oracle DB systems for over 20 years mainly for telecoms inventory.
+### Hi there 👋

+I've been programming Oracle DB systems for over 20 years for telecoms inventory.
 Mainly working on back-end in PL/SQL, ABAP and some Node.js, Angular in fronted.

+🔭 I’m currently working on ✨3d-project✨ inventory.

 <!--
 **karol-preiskorn/karol-preiskorn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.